 Why not try Wookey Hole Cave Aged Cheddar and Wookey Hole Cave Aged Goats Cheese for yourself by buying them from our on-site shops?

 1. Farmhouse Cheddar Cheese has been made in the West Country since the 16th Century.
 Most of the cheese in the cave is approximately a year old.

-5. Traditional West Country Farmhouse Cheddar is only made in small amounts these days – probably only 1500 tonnes per year.
+4. Traditional PDO West Country Farmhouse Cheddar is only made in small amounts these days – probably only 1500 tonnes per year.
 This sounds a lot, but in comparison to the Cheddar business in the UK this is a very small percentage.
-There are only 5-6 farms left in the UK making it and Ford Farm is the only one at present storing it in the Caves.
+There are only a small handful of farms left in the UK making it and Ford Farm is the only one at present storing it in the Caves.

-6. PDO – This stands for Protected Designation of Origin, and only applies to cheese made by farms that use their own milk, make the cheese in the traditional way and are based in Somerset, Dorset, Devon, or Cornwall.
-You can see that it is PDO Cheddar by the yellow and blue sign displayed on the Farmhouse Cheddar packs.
+5. PDO – This stands for Protected Designation of Origin, and only applies to cheese made by farms that use their own milk, make the cheese to traditional recipes and methods and are based in Somerset, Dorset, Devon, or Cornwall.
+You can see that it is PDO Cheddar by the distinctive sign displayed on the Farmhouse Cheddar packs.

 6. Bats, rats and mice are not in this part of the cave.
 We have health and environmental strategies in place to prevent any problems as in any food premises.